saramammar/BookShelf-Books-React/README.md

 # MyReads Project

 This is the final assessment project for Udacity's React Fundamentals course.
+Book shelves and search functionality using React, React-router-dom, React Hooks, prop-types, JSX, and Udacity API.

 ## TL;DR